Help Center/ Migration Center/ Best Practices/ Server Migration/ Migrating On-premises Servers to Huawei Cloud

 For details about the important statements you need to understand before the migration, see What Are the Important Statements of SMS?

-For details about the notes and constraints for server migration, see Notes and Constraints.
+For details, see Notes and Constraints.

 Billing